On spectral asymptotic of quasi-exactly solvable quartic: Abstract

 \section{Abstract}

-Motivated by the earlier results of \cite {MuTa} and \cite {ShTaTa}, we study theoretically and numerically the asymptotics and the monodromy of the quasi-exactly solvable part of the spectrum of the quasi-exactly solvable quartic introduced by C.~M.~Bender and S.~Boettcher \cite{BeBo}.
-In particular, we formulate a conjecture on the coincidence of the asymptotic shape of the configuration of the branching points of the latter quartic with the asymptotic shape of zeros of the Yablonskii-Vorob'ev polynomials recently described in \cite{BM}--\cite{BM2} and present its (conjectural) alternative description, see Conjecture~\ref{conj:scaling}.
+Motivated by the earlier results of \cite {MuTa} and \cite {ShTaTa}, we discuss below the asymptotic of the solvable part of the spectrum for the quasi-exactly solvable quartic oscillator.
+In particular, we formulate a conjecture on the coincidence of the asymptotic shape of the level crossings of the latter oscillator with the asymptotic shape of zeros of the Yablonskii-Vorob'ev polynomials.
+Further we present a numerical study of the spectral monodromy for the oscillator in question.